Troubleshooting

 To open your Sitefinity Cloud project logs and drill down in the application health data, perform the following:

-2. In the Environments section, click the View Logs link of the desired environment.
+- In the Environments section, click the View Logs link for the desired environment.

 This log aggregates the IIS Event Log and Sitefinity CMS logs.
-In this log you can find IIS error, warning, and information events data, as well as any unhandled exceptions, usually logged in the on-premise versions of Sitefinity CMS log files.
+In this log, you can find IIS error, warning, and information events data, as well as any unhandled exceptions.

 There are predefined query sets - Sitefinity logs filtered by log type.
-Using these queries, you can access Sitefinity CMS logs by log type - ErrorLog, Trace, Authentication, etc.
+Using these queries, you can access Sitefinity CMS logs by log type - ErrorLog

 Query the logs information

-By default, when you view a log you are presented with the latest 50 entries in it.
+By default, when you are viewing a log, you are presented with the latest 50 entries in it.
 Since the Sitefinity Cloud logs are based on Azure Monitor Log Analytics, you can build complex queries with the information contained in each log.
 This way developers and website administrators can easily find the information relevant to them, as well as implement custom logic for observing the entries they are interested in.

-For more information on the query syntax and advanced capabilities, see Get started with Azure Monitor Log Analytics.
+For more information on the query syntax and advanced capabilities, see Microsoft documentation » Tutorial: Use Log Analytics.

 Diagnose performance